 - Supportive care – Nutritional support, fluids and analgesics may be necessary if the cat is not eating or drinking and is in pain.

 Your veterinarian will schedule regular follow up appointments to monitor your cat’s progress.

 Cage rest will be necessary during recovery to prevent accidental injury as it heals.

 - Thoroughly clean and apply a safe antiseptic to any bites, scratches or wounds

 - Keep cats either indoors or in a cat enclosure to limit exposure to cars and other cats

 - Prompt veterinary attention if your cat develops an abscess.
 Signs of an abscess include an area of swelling, pain, and heat.
-Abscesses in location where there is underlying bone close to the site are particularly at risk
+Abscesses in a location where there is an underlying bone close to the site are particularly at risk

 - Maintain good oral hygiene to limit his chances of developing a dental infection.
 Regularly check your cat’s mouth for signs of inflammation or infection